mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ## Mistake #1 - Peer Approval as Validation

-Nagato initially connects her depression with leaving school and, as a result, losing the place she belongs.
+Nagata initially connects her depression with leaving school and, as a result, losing the place she belongs.
 Rather than confront the idea of being defined by external actors, she instead seeks to fill this void with coworkers.

 ![](images/lesbian-experience-loneliness/p009.png)